platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ## Connecting to services

-To access various [services](/add-services/_index.md) with PHP, see the following examples.
+The following examples show how to access various [services](/add-services/_index.md) with PHP.
 The individual service pages have more information on configuring each service.

 {{< codetabs >}}